-Jim Irwin's Hasselblad Moon camera was auctioned March 22, 2014 by the WestLicht Gallery in Austria for a record-breaking price of 660,000 euros (almost one million US dollar).
+Jim Irwin's Hasselblad Moon camera was auctioned March 22, 2014 by the WestLicht Gallery in Austria for a record-breaking price of 660,000 euros (almost one million US dollars).

-On March 23, reports of this auction sale appeared everywhere on Facebook, Twitter, TV shows and newspapers.
+On March 23, accounts of this auction sale appeared widely on Facebook, Twitter, TV shows and newspapers.

-Relaying what is most probably one of the first in a long series of record-breaking auction prices for Hasselblad Space collectibles.
+These accounts relayed what is most likely one of the first in a long series of record-breaking auction prices for Hasselblad Space collectibles.

-All this was made possible thanks to WestLicht Gallery and Alain Lazzarini, former owner and consignor of the camera, long time collector of Hasselblad cameras and author of reference book "Hasselblad and the Moon".
+All this was made possible thanks to WestLicht Gallery and Alain Lazzarini, former owner and consignor of the camera.
+Mr Lazzarini is a long time collector of Hasselblad cameras and author of the reference book "Hasselblad and the Moon".

 Credits : WestLicht Gallery